kromerm/adfdataflowdocs/data-flow-versioning.md

 }
 }

-* Value values for Runtime Version are:
+#### Valid values for Runtime Version are:
-** Candidate (this build is updated on the 15th of every month and becomes "Stable" on the 1st of the next month) ** Stable (this build is updated on the 1st of every month and is the previous Candidate build) ** Live (this is the current live service version of ADF Data Flows)
+* Candidate (this build is updated on the 15th of every month and becomes "Stable" on the 1st of the next month)
+* Stable (this build is updated on the 1st of every month and is the previous Candidate build)
+* Live (this is the current live service version of ADF Data Flows)

 #### Recommended use of Data Flow versioning